Self-Supervised Graph Representation Learning for Neuronal Morphologies: GraphDINO

 \paragraph{Data augmentation.} Data augmentation plays an important role in self-supervised learning and needs to be adapted to the data, since it expresses which invariances should be imposed.
-Given the spatial neuronal data, we apply the following augmentations: (1) subsampling: we subsample the original graph to a fixed number 200 nodes in order to facilitate batch processing.
-Furthermore, this augmentation retains the global structure of the neuron, while altering local structure in the two views.
-(2) rotation: we perform random 3D rotation around the y-axis, that is orthogonal to the pia.
-(3) jittering: we randomly translate the node position by adding Gaussian noise with $\mathcal{N}(0,\,\sigma_1)$ (4) subgraph deletion: we delete $n$ random branches of the graph while maintaining its overall structure.
-(5) cumulative jittering: we cumulatively alter the node position along $n$ branches by cumulatively adding Gaussian noise with $\mathcal{N}(0,\,\sigma_2)$.
-(6) soma depth: we randomly translate the soma depth by adding Gaussian noise with $\mathcal{N}(0,\,\sigma_3)$ along the y-axis.
+Given the spatial neuronal data, we apply the following augmentations: \textbf{(1) Subsampling}: We subsample the original graph to a fixed number of $n$ nodes by randomly removing nodes that are not branching points (i.e. nodes connected to more than two other nodes), and connecting the two neighbors of the removed node.
+This facilitates batch processing.
+Furthermore, this augmentation retains the global structure of the neuron, while altering local structure in the two views. \textbf{(2) Rotation}: we perform random 3D rotation around the y-axis, that is orthogonal to the pia. \textbf{(3) Jittering}: we randomly translate individual node positions by adding Gaussian noise with $\mathcal{N}(0,\,\sigma_1)$. \textbf{(4) Subgraph deletion}: We identify branches that connect leaf nodes to the last upstream parent node in the graph, i.e. terminal branches that do not split into further branches, and randomly delete $n$ of them starting at a random location along the branch, while maintaining the overall graph structure. \textbf{(5) Graph position}: we randomly translate the graph as a whole by adding Gaussian noise with $\mathcal{N}(0,\,\sigma_2)$ to all nodes.
+Unlike \citet{Caron21}, we do not differentiate between the augmentations seen by the student and the teacher network.